digitalbazaar/equihash/README.md

 Multiple Equihash may be available.
 The primary `equihash` API can be used with the above basic options.
 The engine that is used will be returned in the `algorithm` field.
-Engines may have special APIs and/or support special `algorithmParamters` in addition to the primary API.
+Engines may have special APIs and/or support special `algorithmParameters` in addition to the primary API.

 ### khovratovich